fenris123/Python-Python-Performing-semantic-analysis-of-articles-from-NCBI-that-include-a-selected-term/README.md

 Caution:

 Users should interpret the results with caution, recognizing that the analysis is based on a limited sample size.
-The program aims to demonstrate the simplicity of conducting semantic analysis on article abstracts, rather than providing exhaustive linguistic insights.
+The program aims to demonstrate that conducting some semantic analysis on article abstracts can be relatively simple and interesting, rather than providing exhaustive linguistic insights.

 LIBRARIES: